Kerry – Walking Short Break

 - Guided walk

-- All transport to include: Pickup and return from Dublin Airport or elsewhere and to and from walks
+- All transport is included: Pickup and return from Dublin Airport or elsewhere and to and from walks

 - Packed lunches